jainmohit0807/Hotel-management/README.md

 # Hotel Management System

 This project is a window based application developed in **Java**.
-The objective of the **Hotel Management System** is to maintain the booking of the rooms, to handle availability of rooms,find the information of the customers,check the bills of the customers and so on.
+The objective of the **Hotel Management System** is to maintain the booking of the rooms, to handle availability of rooms, find the information of the customers, check the bills of the customers and so on.

-###Project Features
+### Project Features
-* <html><u>Booking Feature</u></html>:-
+*Login/Logout Feature:-It has an account named as **Admin** in which we have to first log in and then book the room, check the bills and so on.
+*Booking Feature:-This window based application can easily book a room which is available at that time.
+*Status:-Status is feature which show which room is occupied by which person presently and also its check In/Out dates.
+*Advance Booking Feature:- If anyone wants to book a room in advance it can easily book a room in advance.
+*Bill Feature:-
+*Search Feature:-

+### How to run on your system
+For run this project on your system you have to copy whole project on your system and move it into **Eclipse Mars IDE** workspace.
+After that open LoginPage.java and run it on Eclipse IDE.

 Run the LoginPage.java file in the eclipse Mars.

-A login window will be opened.
+*A login window will be opened.
 ![loginpage](https://cloud.githubusercontent.com/assets/21156428/22984459/6d021966-f3cb-11e6-806f-e49688174590.png)

 *You will have to write **Admin** in the username and **mohit** as a password and click the button "Login".